 I went through the process in early 2026 and I found it to be overwhelming.
 My Autistic brain wanted more detailed instructions that the IRCC didn’t have on their website, or at least the reassurance from someone else that had done it before me.
 That’s what this site is for: to share my experience.
 You shouldn’t take it as gospel truth and I try to be upfront about that by explaining what I did and why I did it that way.
 If the IRCC tells you something different from what is here, definitely trust them over this website.

-At the end of the day, I’m just trying to help people out and I hope that it’s valuable for someone.
-But we’re all responsible for our own decisions and that includes the responsibility to verify any/all of the information that you read on this site.
+I hope that sharing my journey will be inspirational, but we’re all responsible for our own decisions and that includes the responsibility to verify any/all of the information that you read on this site.
+You can read more about me here.

 My experience hiring an immigration attorney was not only not helpful, it was harmful.
 They provided misinformation, stressed me out, and delayed my process.
 The only thing that they did was have a meeting with me to tell me incorrect things and cause me to take actions that increased my timeline and expenses.
 We parted ways before I submitted my application and I was able to get a refund of my almost $10k CAD fees (thank dog), but I wish I had never hired them.
 Later, I found out that how exorbitant those fees were, especially given that my case was very straightforward.